14 stages of the loan cycle every student goes through

 Once your rent and bills have left your account, you can be left feeling like it was gone before you even had chance to make friends!

-If you're keen to stretch out your loan as far as it can possibly go, make sure you check out our guides on how to get the best deal on your energy bills.
+If you're keen to stretch out your loan as far as it can possibly go, check out our guide on how to get the best deal on your energy bills.
 That way, there's more spare for all the lols.

 Wondering exactly why you bought ALL the things

 When did you decide you even liked leopard print anyway?!
 Who knows what you were thinking when you bought all this stuff, but in the cold light of day – and with a bare bank account – regret will be looming.

 For some items, if you bought them less than 28 days ago (14 if bought online) and they're still good as new, you can always return it to claw back your cash.
 Or if not, we've got some stellar tips for how to sell your unwanted gear on eBay.